lisboaab/shopalyzerSkrey/README.md

 <hr>

 ## Please notice
-- When rendering the server it checks if the app already has an admin user, if the metrics are added to the database and if the "Custom" metrics group exists.
-If they don't exist the server created them, since these are all required items for the app to successfully run.
+- When rendering the server, it checks if the application already has an administrator user, if the metrics have been added to the database and if the "Custom" metrics group exists.
+If they do not exist, the server creates them, as they are all items necessary for the correct functioning of the application.
 - Admin user data:
   Email: admin@gmail.com
   Password: 123